written by John Rwothomack and Fidaa Zidan, developed with Alex Aron

 Lines is being developed with RTP’s Artistic Director, Alexandra Aron, working remotely through zoom.
 Workshops are scheduled for Dec.
 2020 in England, August 2021 in Palestine and a world premiere is planned for November 2021 at the Kampala International Theatre Festival.
 Lines will premiere in the US in 2022.

 Working with Tebere Arts Foundation in Kampala, Uganda, RTP will gather artists from five countries Uganda, Kenya, Rwanda, Burundi and Tanzania to create a new theater pieces that reflects on the relationship of East African to the US.

 GREY ROCK written and directed by Amir Nizar Zuabi

 “…building a rocket is also a clear allegory for making art, for creating something so extraordinary that the whole world must notice.” – Alexis Soloski, The New York Times, 2018

 In 2018, the Remote Theater Project commissioned a new play by Amir Nizar Zuabi, one of the leading theater directors and playwrights in the Middle East.
 Together we reached out to Palestinian actors throughout the West Bank and Israel to create an acting ensemble for the project.

-All performances are in English, and include post-production discussions in English and Arabic.
+All performances were in English, and each venue included post-production discussions in English and Arabic.